The-Digital-Alchemist/The-Digital-Alchemist/README.md

 Most AI demos work in the happy path.
 My work lives in the gap between *"the model usually works"* and *"I'd put this in front of a paying customer"* — execution-based evaluation, guardrails, cost enforcement, and observability for AI systems in production.
 Deterministic checks wrapped around non-deterministic models, systems that fail safely under uncertainty, and spend that stays predictable.

-I also spent ~a year shipping a **regulated fintech platform** end to end — security/VAPT, large-scale data pipelines, and eKYC/AML integrations — so I build for the constraints real systems actually run under, not the demo.
+I also spent ~a year shipping a **regulated fintech platform** end to end — security/VAPT with **zero incidents at launch**, eKYC/AML integrations, and a **500k-record sync pipeline** that cut manual processing from days to under five minutes — so I build for the constraints real systems actually run under, not the demo.

 🌐 **[muradalbalushi.com](https://muradalbalushi.com)** &nbsp;·&nbsp; 💼 **[LinkedIn](https://www.linkedin.com/in/muradalbalushi/)** &nbsp;·&nbsp; 📧 **MuradlBalushi@gmail.com** &nbsp;·&nbsp; 📍 Oman